About Jon Husband

 Our notions of work, recreation, purpose and imagination are changing dramatically.
 Time and space are mutating in front of us as we encounter an always-on always-connected world.
 Some of this is exhilarating and promises great opportunity for self-expression and fulfillment.
 Some of this is daunting, annoying and chilling in its implications.

-I am largely self-taught in the areas of organizational effectiveness, organizational design, and organizational change with a grounding in finance, financial management, and the social sciences .. psychology, sociology and economics.
+I have been working in the areas of organizational effectiveness, organizational design, and organizational change with a grounding in finance, financial management, and the social sciences .. psychology, sociology and economics.